usegraffy/graffy/docs/vs-graphql.md

 Backend is a middleware framework similar to Express.
 Planned providers (middlware) include:

-- Grue-Cache (which uses JS memory and works on both client and server)
+- Graffy-Cache (which uses JS memory and works on both client and server)
-- Grue-Schema (provides type validation and introspection endpoints)
+- Graffy-Schema (provides type validation and introspection endpoints)
-- Grue-Http (communicates with an express-grue server)
+- Graffy-Http (communicates with an express-graffy server)

 Other planned modules:

-- Express-Grue (express middleware that creates an HTTP and Websockets API)
+- Express-Graffy (express middleware that creates an HTTP and Websockets API)
-- React-Grue (react components for making queries and subscriptions)
+- React-Graffy (react components for making queries and subscriptions)